csvpath/csvpath/docs/functions/tally.md

     $file.csv[*][tally(#firstname, #lastname)]

 This path creates variables for firstname and lastname.
-In addition it creates a `tally_` variable that holds the concatenation of the values, pipe delimited.
+In addition it creates a variable named `tally` that holds the concatenation of the values, pipe delimited.
 The set of variables are like:

     {
         'tally_firstname': {'David': 3, 'Bob':5},